Skip to main content

 3. The 7-day adjudication application window starts after the DSP ends—miss it and you lose the right to adjudicate

-4. There are no extensions—SOPA deadlines are non-extendable, unlike court proceedings
+4. The Act provides no general extension mechanism—SOPA deadlines are strict, unlike court proceedings

 5. Use the calculator to avoid the public holiday trap and costly deadline mistakes